espressomd/espresso/doc/sphinx/particles.rst

 * :class:`espressomd.particle_data.ParticleList` provides access to all particles in the simulation
 * :class:`espressomd.particle_data.ParticleSlice` provides access to a subset of particles in the simulation identified by a list of ids.

-in almost no case have these classes to be instanced explicitly by the user.
+in almost no case have these classes to be instantiated explicitly by the user.
 Rather, access is provided via the :attr:`espressomd.system.System.part` attribute.
 The details are explained in the following sections.